-SOLAR: This VPA involves the introduction of solar lighting systems into households in several states in India to replace the main baseline fuel, kerosene.
+SOLAR LIGHTING: This VPA involves the introduction of solar lighting systems into households and SMEs in several states in India to replace the main baseline fuel, kerosene.

 EFFICIENT STOVES: The cookstoves distributed under the proposed VPA replace traditional cookstoves thereby reducing the amount of fuelwood used for cooking in the baseline by households.
+Improved cookstoves will only be distributed in the Indian state of Karnataka and Kerala.